Resource and Environmental Law

 University of Regina/First Nations University of Canada

-Graduates having completed a maximum of 60 credit hours from the Resource and Environmental Law diploma program at Sask Polytech with a minimum GPA of 60% may be admitted into the Bachelor of Arts in Resource and Environmental Studies at the University of Regina and First Nations University of Canada.
+Graduates of this program with a minimum GPA of 60% may be admitted into the Bachelor of Arts in Resource and Environmental Studies at the University of Regina and First Nations University of Canada.

-Vancouver Island University Sask Polytech graduates after April 2019 onward with 2.33 GPA (C+) may be eligible for block transfer into Bachelor of Natural Resource Protection (BNRP) Degree program.
+Vancouver Island University Graduates of this program (after April 2019) with 2.33 GPA (C+) may be eligible for block transfer into Bachelor of Natural Resource Protection (BNRP) Degree program.
 Accepted Sask Polytech REL graduates must complete the 60 credits of course requirements for a BNRP degree.

 Student awards